AaltoSciComp/scicomp-docs/index.rst

 Aalto Scientific Computing
 ==========================

-This contains documentation from `Aalto Science-IT
+This contains documentation about scientific, and research computing at Aalto and beyond.
+It is mainly maintained by `Aalto Science-IT
+<http://science-it.aalto.fi>`_, who are responsible for scientific
-<http://science-it.aalto.fi>`_, covering resources at Aalto and
-beyond.
-Science-IT is responsible for running the `Triton
+computing at Aalto and running the `Triton <triton/index>` cluster.
-<triton/index>` cluster at Aalto, and providing advice on other
-scientific computing tasks.
+Science-IT is organized from the School of Science, but they are (and these pages are) an Aalto-level infrastructure that supports everyone.

 News
 ====